huaminghuangtw/My-Life-Rules/📜 My Life Rules.md

 Enjoy the process.
-Trust the exponential growth and super-linear returns for performance.
+Trust the exponential growth and non-linear, asymmetric results.
 Journey over destination.
 Never take little progress for granted.
 Aim to be consistently good rather than occasionally great.